DoctorWkt/Verilog_tic-tac-toe/README.md

 # Verilog Tic Tac Toe

-This is an implementation of "Tic Tac Toe" in Verilog.
+This is an implementation of "Tic Tac Toe" (noughts and crosses) in Verilog.
 The user plays against the FPGA.
 The FPGA knows what is the best next move, and should always win or draw against the user.

 The ```gen_moves.pl``` works out the best X moves for each board state, producing a ```moves.txt``` file.
 The ```gen_xmove_module.pl``` script